asareynolds/PerfectPortion/README.md

 ##The Problem
-Current weight tracking apps make it tedious to enter food information and difficult to capture everything.
+Current weight-tracking apps make it tedious to enter food information and difficult to capture everything.
 There’s currently no solution for people who want a convenient way to log their food.
 One study of nearly 1,700 participants found that keeping a food diary can double your weight loss when you're trying to shed unwanted pounds.
 According to a 2017 survey, only 26 percent of those aged 18 to 29 years regularly use apps to track their diet and nutrition.

 ##The Solution
 Perfect Portion is an app that automatically detects what food is present in a picture of a meal, listing key nutritional information and enabling users to make more informed choices about what they eat.
 A simple